ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 # Introduction to smart contracts {#introduction-to-smart-contracts}

-A smart contract is a digital contract that automatically executes the agreed on terms when its conditions are met.
-Smart contracts are the fundamental building blocks of [Ethereum applications](/dapps/).
-Fundamentally, they are computer programs following "if X then Y" logic, which means they behave exactly as programmed and are resistant to participants' reneging on the terms of the contract.
+A smart contract is a computer program following "if X then Y" logic, which means they behave exactly as programmed and are resistant to participants' reneging on the terms of the contract.
+They are the fundamental building blocks of Ethereum's application layer.

-In 1994, Nick Szazbo wrote [an introduction to the concept](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html) and, in 1996, [an exploration of what smart contracts could do](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html).
+Nick Szabo coined the term "smart contract".
+In 1994, he wrote [an introduction to the concept](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart.contracts.html), and in 1996 he wrote [an exploration of what smart contracts could do](https://www.fon.hum.uva.nl/rob/Courses/InformationInSpeech/CDROM/Literature/LOTwinterschool2006/szabo.best.vwh.net/smart_contracts_2.html).

 Szabo envisioned a digital marketplace where automatic, cryptographically-secure processes enable transactions and business functions to happen without trusted intermediaries.
 Smart contracts on Ethereum put this vision into practice.